undrscor/Grapple-Arena/README.md

 The game is built using rust on bevy game engine, using the bevy_ecs_ldtk plugin and bevy_rapier2d for physics, with a dedicated soundtrack and pixelated artstyle.

 ---------------------------------------------------------------------------------------

-(Template until submission)

-Asset

-File name: myimage1.png, myimage2.png, enemysprite.png

-What is it: a spritesheet for the main character, and enemy character

-Where it comes from: downloaded from https://freepixels.com

-Who created it: John Smith

 Asset Credentials
 ---------------------------------------------------------------------------------------

 Demo Character Asset